rmartone/missionlog/README.md

 ## Initialize

-Tags typically refer to a subsystem or component like `'security'` or `FooBar.name`.When missionlog is initialized, tags can be assigned a level.
+Tags typically refer to a subsystem or component like `'security'` or `FooBar.name`.
+When missionlog is initialized, tags can be assigned a level.
 A message is logged when its level is greater than or equal to its `tag`'s assigned level.

 ``` javascript
 import { log, LogLevel } from 'missionlog';